darosior/lightningcpp/README.md

 ### Plugin interface

 There are 2 classes for the Plugin management : `Plugin` and `RpcMethod`.
 Every RPC method added to `lightningd` must be an instance of
-`RpcMethod`, which is composed of a method's attributes (namely the name, usage, description and long_description) and a pointer to the function to be executed when the method is called through `lightningd`.
+`RpcMethod`, which is composed of a method's attributes (namely the name, usage, description and long description) and a pointer to the function to be executed when the method is called through `lightningd`.

 This pointer defaults to the `main(Json::Value&)` function of the same class.
-Any method main function must take a Json::Value object as parameter and return a Json::Value.
-You can assign the main function after instanciation with the `setMain()` method.
+Any method's main function must take a Json::Value object as parameter and return a Json::Value.
+You can assign it after instanciation with the `setMain()` method (as per examples above).

 ## More about C-lightning plugins